Edditoria/numbo/README.md

 # About `numbo`

-Convert number and monetary amount to written text.
+Convert number and monetary amount to written text in multiple languages.
 Also helpful for writing cheques (checks).
-It supports English and Traditional Chinese.
+Currently, it supports English, Simplified Chinese and Traditional Chinese.

 Quick examples: